dakanji/RefindPlus/BUILDING.md

 ## Source Repository Alignment

-If some time has passed since your last build or since you initially created your repositories, you will need to ensure your repositories are aligned with the source repositories in order to incorporate updates added in the intervening period.
+If some time has passed since your last build or since you initially created your repositories, you will need to ensure your repositories are aligned with the source repositories to incorporate updates added in the intervening period.

 ### OPTION 1: Scripted Sync (Recommended)